sebasdv/embryo-player-v3/docs/API.md

-# API Reference - Embrio Player v3.0
+# API Reference - Embryo Player v3.0

-Complete technical documentation for the Embrio Player API, classes, and methods.
+Complete technical documentation for the Embryo Player API, classes, and methods.

 ## Table of Contents